-Low cost cannot be managed into a product; it must be engineered into a product.
+However, low cost cannot be managed into a product.
+Consequently, we must engineer it into a product.
 This can be challenging when a company has a fixed design cost yet still has to meet customer expectations.

-Design for cost and DTC consist of several life cycle cost controlling techniques.
-Designing for cost works on engineering principles but DTC is more related to management requirements.
+Cost design as well as DTC consists of several life cycles cost controlling techniques.
+Designing for cost works on engineering principles, but DTC is more related to management requirements.

-DTC uses value analysis (aka Design to Value) to quantify the value that can be delivered to the customer.
-Redesign and reworking costs should be considered.
+DTC uses value analysis (aka Design to Value) to quantify the value that is delivered to the customer.
+Additionally, teams should consider redesigning and reworking costs.

 Design for Testing/Testability (DFT)

-Testing is a major part in in the process to ensure that products have predetermined quality standards demanded by the customers.
-In this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.
+Testing is a major part of ensuring that products have predetermined quality standards demanded by the customers.
+In this stage, the team has to design steps that are required for validating the product in order to ensure that it doesn’t have any defects and it is properly functioning.

 Design for Maintainability (DFM)

 Maintainability is how easily a product can be maintained.
-Here, the design team give attention to reducing maintenance costs.
-Eg preventive maintenance and corrective maintenance.
+Here, the design team gives attention to reducing maintenance costs. i.e., preventive maintenance and corrective maintenance.

 Design for Robustness

 Robustness is the ability of the system to reduce variations while delivering defined outputs.
-Chief considerations here are structural and environmental.
+The chief considerations here are structural and environmental.

 Design for Supply Chain (DFSC)

-Target here is to design a system with high supply chain efficiency, less inventory cost and less or zero waste.
-Error detection should be considered in the design step.
+The target here is to design a system with high supply chain efficiency, less inventory cost, and less or zero waste.
+Furthermore, you should consider error detection in the design step.

 Design for Safety

-This is one of the important design aspects which every team has to be focused on.
+Every team should, without a doubt, focus on these important design aspects.
 Not only do strict safety regulations and requirements mandate safety standards, employee engagement demands it.